Get Started now!

 Year 4: The final year builds upon the knowledge and skill base acquired from third year as students gain experience in psychiatry, family practice, paediatrics and electives.
 Students who remained in Poland have the option to carry out electives in any other hospital - of which many students decide to carry out in the UK.
 It is at this point, for students transitioning back to the UK, undergo the application process for the UK Foundation programme and begin to sit exams such as the SJT.

 The entrance exam - an oral examination with set discussion topics from biology, chemistry and physics as well as a discussion of the students’ motives.
 Presenting oneself as determined but also friendly and empathetic will enable you to succeed in the examination.

 Polish medical universities - before applying, be sure to compare with other universities to make an informed decision as to which university best suits you.
 It can be fair to assume that universities have a one-size-fits-all approach, however be sure to research student satisfaction rates and to visit the universities if possible to best decide which programmes, campuses and cities are akin to your preferences, budget and style of learning.

--by Faraaz Ahmed, currently a medical student at MUS in Katowice, Poland
+-by Faraaz, studying medicine in Europe at MUS in Katowice, Poland